The Duke of Edinburgh's Award: Ireland

 "Gaisce – The President's Award" (Gaisce – Gradam an Uachtaráin) was established by a trust deed under the patronage of the President of Ireland on 28 March 1985.
 It joined the Duke of Edinburgh's International Awards Association in 1988.
 There are three awards: bronze, silver and gold.
 The profile of the award was raised substantially during the term of Mary Robinson.

+Israel

+The "Israel Youth Award" is part of the global Duke of Edinburgh's International Award program.
+Open to Israeli youth aged 14 to 25 from all backgrounds - Jews, Arabs, Druze, Christians - the program promotes personal growth, leadership, and community involvement across three progressive levels: Bronze, Silver, and Gold.
+Participants engage in activities focused on developing skills, participating in sports, volunteering, and undertaking adventurous journeys, all tailored to their interests and abilities.
+The program emphasizes multiculturalism and inclusion, allowing Israeli youth to connect with peers both nationally and internationally through various exchanges and delegations, while fostering individual effort and self-improvement as the basis for achievement.

 Korea

 The award was established in Korea in 2008 by Korea Youth Services Centre.
 The award is currently supported under The Ministry of Gender Equality and Family, which is an organisation organised by the government.
 The applicants have to be in an age in between 14 and 25.
 Anyone who is over 14 but under 25 can challenge for the bronze award, but the applicants have to be at least 15 to start the silver medal, as well as the gold medal starts from 16.
 Despite the fact that there have been fewer than ten gold medal winners in eight years, there has been an exponential increase of the number of applicants in Korea.
 It reached its peak in 2011, which recorded 3,500 applicants and there are over 6,000 young people, who have completed their awards by 2015.
 Also, there are 17 organisations or associations that are supporting the award.